 What Is Chinese Broccoli?

-Did you know?
-Broccolini is a cross between broccoli and gai-lan.
+Did you know that Broccolini is a cross between broccoli and gai-lan?

-How to Tell if Chinese Broccoli if Fresh
+How to Tell if Chinese Broccoli is Fresh

-Also take a look at the bottoms of the stems – fresh young Chinese broccoli will have a wet-milky-transluscent-ish color in the center of the stem.
+Also take a look at the bottoms of the stem part.
+Fresh young Chinese broccoli will have a wet-milky-translucent-ish color in the center of the stem.
 Old Chinese broccoli stem will be dried up with a hard, white opaque center.
 Skip it.

 Here’s a photo of fresh Gai Lan with soft, opaque-ish milky center.